 Preparing for possible setbacks means to have a few contingency plans in place for things that are within your personal control.
 For instance, what will you do when you begin indulging in procrastination or perfectionism?
 What will you do when other people distract you or take up your time unnecessarily?
 What will you do when you start getting bogged down in the details through over planning?
 Or, what will you do when you are lacking willpower and motivation?
 These are the things that will inevitably slow you down that are completely under your control.
 Therefore developing contingency plans on how you will deal with these challenges will ensure that you don’t lose momentum when these kinds of setbacks arise.

 Now there may also be setbacks that will be more difficult to predict.
-For instance you could make a bad decision, or you could goof up and make a mistake.
-It’s of course difficult to prepare for these kind of scenarios unless you know exactly what that mistake or decision might be.
+For instance, you could make a bad decision, or you could goof up and make a mistake.
+It’s, of course, difficult to prepare for these kinds of scenarios unless you know exactly what that mistake or decision might be.
 However, you don’t necessarily need to prepare for specifics.
 What you need to do instead is to prepare yourself mentally for how you will deal with goofing up or making bad decisions or mistakes.
 In the end, it’s not what happens to you or what you go through, but rather how you respond to what happens that determines whether or not you maintain the momentum moving forward toward your goal.

 For instance, if you get caught up making excuses and complaining when things go wrong, then this will completely steal your momentum away.
 You will be so engrossed in self-pity that you will completely lose track of what’s most important.
 So with that in mind, prepare yourself mentally for when things go wrong and describe how you will respond to those circumstances to ensure that you stay on track.

 To help you out with this, ask yourself the following set of questions:

 How could setbacks such as this be advantageous?

 Who may possibly hinder me along this journey?